 If your organization participates in Medicare, Medicaid, or any other federal healthcare program, check all vendors, contractors, and associated entities against the OIG's List of Excluded Individuals/Entities (LEIE), as well as the U.S. General Services Administration’s System of Award Management list, before contracting.
 It’s also best practice to check all available state Medicaid exclusions lists prior to contracting.

 Actively contracted individuals and entities must undergo ongoing healthcare exclusion monitoring per the primary sources shared.
 Contracting with any person or entity that’s excluded will bring exposure to fines and penalties (42 CFR 1001.1901). symplr recommends checking on a monthly basis, at minimum.

-Include virtual vendors
+Include virtual/hybrid vendors

 Keep on top of state databases

 Hospitals rely on both federal and state reimbursement.
 Because there are only two federal lists to monitor (LEIE and SAM), exclusion screening might be most challenging at the state level.
 More than 40 states maintain their own databases that monitor healthcare exclusions and restrictions.
 Unfortunately, not all state lists report up to the federal level in a timely manner, if at all, and adjacent sub-par technology systems and errors are continuing to contribute to gaps.
 Further, under the Affordable Care Act, any individual or entity excluded from one state is also excluded from participating in other states.
 As a result, healthcare providers must also rigorously monitor all available state-level exclusion lists.

 There’s a fine line between fulfilling vendor credentialing goals and avoiding a ripple effect that negatively impacts quality, security, and safe care delivery.
 Efficient and effective compliance governance must go hand in hand, and vendor management software helps achieve these objectives.